Old-fashioned roses :

 Gallica. very flat red/purple flowers in early summer on a suckering shortish bush.
-Available now
+Suckers Suckers available now

 Gallica.
 Giant arching shrub or small climber with masses of beautiful , huge single pink and white blooms.
 It has distinctive yellow stamens which really set off the flowers.
 It is very fast growing.
 Available now.

 Damask.
 This shrub is a vigorous grower and produces strong pink flowers with the usual delightful swirled form of most of the damasks, The duc has a special signature though…often he produces blooms that are missing a “bite”of their circle.
 Technically deformed of course, but I prefer to think of them as character blooms!
-David Austinn’s William Shakespeare 1987 does the same thing.
-Available now
+David Austinn’s William Shakespeare 1987 does the same thing. sold out

 Centifolia.
 Large shrub, nearly thornless.
 Once flowerer, late spring.
-Lovely mid pink flowers, gorgeous scent, great to pick. available soon
+Lovely mid pink flowers, gorgeous scent, great to pick. available now

 Gallica.
-Large strong bush with lovely but small, button eyed purple rosettes. available now
+Large strong bush with lovely but small, button eyed purple rosettes. sold out

 Centifolia.
 Sprawling, prickly bush that is not very attractive in itself but is worth growing it for the delicate beauty of its flowers – tissue paper petals of delicate pink and white stripes with delicious scent.
 It is a once flowerer in early summer. sold out